Catholic Charities offers emergency prep and free produce to locals

 The produce box distribution started about one month ago in American Canyon.
 As of the beginning of June, Calistoga was added to the program.

-On June 2, Catholic Charities gave out 450 produce boxes in total between the two towns.
+On June 2, Catholic Charities gave out 450 produce boxes in total between the two cities.

 Volunteers also personally present information about Listos campaign and additional COVID-19 education.